How to Become a Truck Dispatcher: A Step-by-Step Guide

 Your firsthand experience is the biggest asset you can bring to the trucking industry.
 Research is essential to know how trucking, shipping, and logistics work.

 However, there’s no substitute for practical and on-the-job experience.
-So, you should try gaining 2 to 3 years’ experience as a truck dispatcher.
+So, aim for gaining 2 to 3 years’ experience in truck dispatching.
 For that, consider an entry-level position related to freight, hauling, or shipping.
 You can also gain experience in the tow truck business to get some valuable insights and enhance your operational knowledge.

 Familiarize yourself with state and federal laws regarding freight transportation, an indispensable aspect of freight dispatch.
-When you stay aware of transportation industry trends and recent developments, you can stand out as a knowledgeable dispatcher.
+Staying aware of transportation industry trends and recent developments can help you stand out as a knowledgeable dispatcher.

 6. Develop your skill set